MISSOURI

 MULTIPLIER EFFECT:

-DON'T RISK LOSING FUNDING FOR MISSOURI'S PUBLIC WATER SYSTEMS
+DON'T RISK LOSING FUNDING FOR

 Municipalities across Missouri face potential remediation expenses in the tens of millions.
 Litigation to recover costs from the PFAS industry is ongoing at the federal level.
-The AFFF Product Liability Litigation is the national case that resulted in the $13.6 Billion settlement with 3M and DuPont.
+The AFFF Product Liability Litigation is the national case that resulted in the $13.6 Billion settlement with 3M and Dupont.

 Public water systems in Missouri risk losing out on millions of dollars if they fail to take legal action.
 Specifically, water systems must meet not only the settlement deadlines, but also evaluate any unsettled damage claims.
 These claims include costs to public waste water and sewage treatment systems.
 Many defendants in the litigation have not settled with public drinking water systems in the hope that they will fail to take action.
 Public water systems that fail to act before the deadlines will forfeit their claim to millions of dollars in funding.